anndi-russell/portfolio/README.md

 <h3>Here is a brief summary of the projects included in this portfolio:</h3>
 <li><b>Capstone (Updated 12/7/20)</b></li>
 <p>
 <p style="text-indent: 40px">The goal of my capstone project is to explore whether we can predict the vote of a supreme court justice by performing natural language processing sentiment analysis on the transcripts of the oral arguments.
 The final PowerPoint presentation and report are included, along with the code notebooks.
 The notebooks are labeled according to the order in which they are used in the sequence.
-Here are brief descriptions of each notebook>:
+Here are brief descriptions of each notebook:

 <p style="text-indent: 40px">1_build_dataframe: This program extracts all of the words spoken by each current justice (excluding Justice Barrett as this project was started before her confirmation) during an oral argument.
 Original data was a directory of pdf transcripts.
 The program saves 8 dataframes (one for each justice) to .pkl for use in the next notebook.